wveducation/teachwv/src/pages/bachelors-degree.md

 ## Option 3: State-Approved Teacher Preparation Coursework

 In response to the passage of Senate Bill 14, this new pathway has been created to allow individuals who possess a bachelor’s degree from a regionally accredited institution of higher education and an overall 2.5 GPA to complete coursework pursuant to §§18A-3-2a(a)(1)(C) for receiving a Professional Teaching Certificate.
-To get started, view the resources below to help you on your journey to becoming a teacher in West Virginia.

 This pathway is perfect for the following: